Definition

 Anyone in Clark County suffering from prescription drug abuse is encouraged to reach out to Southern Nevada Area Narcotics Anonymous.

 It is a crime in Nevada to drive under the influence of prescription drugs.
-Even if the driver was prescribed the drug, operating a motor vehicle (including motorcycles) while intoxicated by prescription drugs is just as illegal as driving while intoxicated by alcohol.1
+Even if you were prescribed the drug, operating a motor vehicle (including motorcycles) while intoxicated by prescription drugs is just as illegal as driving while intoxicated by alcohol.1

 Example: Greg is an insomniac who has a prescription for Ambien to help him sleep.
 One evening he takes a pill just before getting a call from his boss instructing him to rush to the Henderson office for an emergency meeting.
 He makes himself some strong coffee in an effort to fight off his sleep deprivation and hops into the car.

 But on the way to the office the Ambien kicks in, and he begins nodding off and swerving erratically.
-If a police catche him, Greg could be arrested and booked at the Henderson Detention Center for driving under the influence of a prescription drug.
+If a police officer catches him, Greg could be arrested and booked at the Henderson Detention Center for driving under the influence of a prescription drug.

 In the above scenario, it is irrelevant that Greg is not a drug addict.
 Nor does it matter that he tried to counteract the sedative with caffeine.
 Just his action of taking the wheel while being affected by sleeping pills qualifies as DUI in Nevada.

-There are three main categories of prescription drugs that may cause a driver to be impaired.
+Three main categories of prescription drugs may cause you to be impaired.
 These include:

 Type of Prescription Drug that may impair driving | Examples |